Order the Contraceptive Pill online

 The progesterone in mini pills prevents pregnancy in a similar way to the combined pill.
 It also works by:

-- thickening the mucus at the entrance to the womb, making it harder for sperm to reach an egg
+- thickening the mucus at the entrance to the womb (cervix), making it harder for sperm to reach an egg

 - thinning the lining of the womb, so it’s harder for a fertilised egg to attach and grow into a baby

-Most mini pills don’t stop eggs being released from the ovaries, but ones containing desogestrel can.
+Most mini pills don’t stop eggs being released from the ovaries, but the pills containing desogestrel can.
+These include:

 -